 mirrors.
 That exposure.

 It’s a hotel room, yes, and it’s morning.

-just his limp arm draped over my belly.
-Who
+just a limp arm draped over my belly.

-Tousled in the white sheets of another white room,
+These white sheets are of another white room,

 after playing cards on a cheap table

 you didn’t sleep on the floor.
 No, it wasn’t

 that made our bodies act that way.